-ChordWeaver is a musical composition aid based on modern 5-part tonal harmony with real time audio feedback.
-This kind of harmony is used extensively in symphonic music, film scores, jazz chord changes, contemporary songwriting, game soundtracks and electronic/synthesizer works.
+ChordWeaver is a musical composition app based on modern 5-part tonal harmony with real time audio feedback.
+This kind of harmony is used extensively in symphonic music, cinematic soundtracks, jazz chord changes and contemporary songwriting.

 For some composers ChordWeaver will provide a fast, easy way to work with modern harmony.

 For other composers it offers a whole new world of possibilities and variations on traditional progressions.

 For the seasoned pro, it is a huge time saver.

 ChordWeaver extensively uses techniques like altered chords (or unresolved appogiaturas), parallel ninths, giant steps, tritone substitutions, bi-tonal ambiguity.
 Although the app includes the traditional I, IV, II, V, I progressions, it offers multiple alternatives to the obvious.